Unruh effect for inertial observers through vacuum correlations

 The geodesic part of the above statement might appear perplexing.
 One may wonder how a geodesic observer can ever experience such a nontrivial effect usually associated with accelerated observers.
 The role of acceleration is only to make part of the spacetime region inaccessible; if we can achieve this by some other means, we will still have the same result.
+Indeed, there can be various other scenarios where geodetic observers can witness thermal radiation.
+However, in this construction, the left moving observers are unable to even associate any classical source to these radiations.

 The situation as depicted in \ref{fig:penrosenew02} appears unphysical as presented --- because we have artificially removed part of the spacetime ---, but we will later discuss a situation in which a portion of spacetime is indeed dynamically denied to a \textit{geodesic observer}, very much like in the spirit of the observer in \ref{fig:penrosenew02} (shown in thick magenta curve).

 But before we do that, we will consider another example in the next section which might make all these less surprising.
 This will involve the collapse of a null shell forming a black hole (see \ref{fig:penrose01}).
 In the case, a timelike geodesic observer at $r=0$, will remain entirely in the flat spacetime until being eaten up by the singularity and receives causal signals only from a part of $\mathcal{J}^{-}$ (see \ref{fig:penrose01} below).
 This study will provide us useful insights towards the constructs to be used in the later sections of the paper.